How is HIV spread?

 - oral sex (penis in the mouth)

-If you have sex, the best thing to do is to practice "safer sex" all the time.
-To do so, always use a condom, dental dam, or other latex barrier and avoid "rough sex" or other activities that might cause bleeding.
-If you use lube with a condom, make sure it is water based, not oil-based.
+If you have sex, the best thing you can do to prevent HIV infection is practice "safer sex" with any partner who is not proven to be HIV negative (on recent testing).
+To do so, always use protection--this could include using a condom, dental dam, or other latex barrier, and/or PrEP (pre-exposure prophylaxis, a daily medication taken daily to prevent HIV).
+It is also important to avoid "rough sex" or other activities that might cause bleeding.
+If you use lube with a condom, make sure it is water-based, not oil-based.
 Oil-based lube causes latex condoms to break.
-See more tips for using condoms.
+See more tips for using condoms; note that, if used correctly and consistently, condoms also protect against other sexually transmitted infections and against pregnancy.

 If you have unprotected sex with someone who is infected, it doesn't mean that you will be infected, too.
-But there is always a chance.
-Using a condom reduces your risk.
+But there is always a chance, especially if your partner is not on effective HIV medicines.
+Using condoms and PrEP reduces your risk.

 HIV is NOT spread by: